VVishion/bevy-gpu-insert/README.md

 Insert data from buffers on the Gpu to the `MainWorld`.

-Take a look at the example: `cargo r --example generate`.
+Take a look at the example: `cargo r --example gpu-generate`.

 ```rust
 impl GpuInsert for GeneratedMesh {